-- Developing resources, best practices and recommend standards to address mental illness and the state courts response. - Expanding the NCSC mental health website to create a centralized repository for state courts interested in improving court and community responses. - Providing resources to improve caseflow management of civil commitment cases as well as felony and misdemeanor cases involving persons with mental illness. - Providing education by developing national, regional, and statewide training and education opportunities for judges and court practitioners.
+- ➤ Developing resources, best practices and recommend standards to address mental illness and the state courts response. - Expanding the NCSC mental health website to create a centralized repository for state courts interested in improving court and community responses. - > Providing resources to improve caseflow management of civil commitment cases as well as felony and misdemeanor cases involving persons with mental illness. - ➤ Providing education by developing national, regional, and statewide training and education opportunities for judges and court practitioners.

-- Developing guides and resources on the Sequential Intercept Model, and adapt the SJIfunded Arizona Presiding Judge Guide titled, Fair Justice for Persons with Mental Illness: Improving the Courts Response for use nationally. - > Building capacity of state and national court leader to lead and implement reforms.
+- ➤ Developing guides and resources on the Sequential Intercept Model, and adapt the SJI-funded Arizona Presiding Judge Guide titled, Fair Justice for Persons with Mental Illness: Improving the Courts Response for use nationally. - Building capacity of state and national court leader to lead and implement reforms.

-Despite these great resources, the state courts still need assistance in dealing with the opioid crisis, most notably individuals with mental health issues who also have co-occurring substance abuse disorders.
+Despite these resources, the state courts still need assistance in dealing with the opioid crisis, most notably individuals with mental health issues who also have co-occurring substance abuse disorders.
 Communities are now flooded with fentanyl, and stimulant (methamphetamine and cocaine) use is on the rise.
 State courts must be able to address these emerging issues.
-With additional resources in FY 2021, SJI will partner with key stakeholders to continue its efforts to address the intersection of substance abuse and mental illness.

-In FY 2021, SJI will established a Behavioral Health Collaborative Grant Program to document and promote innovative court-based programs that are addressing substance abuse and mental illness.
-SJI and its collaborative partners will identify court-based programs that integrate substance use and behavioral health approaches such as screening, assessment, and programming, and share those innovative approaches with the broader court community.
+In response, SJI established a Behavioral Health Collaborative Grant Program to document and promote innovative court-based programs that are addressing substance use and mental illness.
+SJI and its collaborative partners will continue to identify court-based programs that integrate substance use and behavioral health approaches such as screening, assessment, and programming, and share those innovative approaches with the broader court community.
 Using these innovative behavioral health approaches, the program will provide additional technical assistance and training to courts across the United States, conduct process and outcome evaluations of these new sites, and monitor implementation and overall impact.
 Additional activities include:

-- Providing resources to promote court-based programs that treat families as a whole across case types, so that parents and children are linked with critical services. - Addressing mental health and trauma of children who are involved the courts, both in dependency and delinquency cases. - Pilot testing and expanding to new jurisdictions the SIM model for child welfare, with a behavioral health focus. - Addressing polysubstance abuse, such as the increase in methamphetamine and other stimulants, and assist state courts in designing systems that are flexible to address the full continuum of care. - Reducing recidivism by supporting court-based programs that link formally incarcerated individuals to obtain medical, psychiatric, housing, employment, educational, and other critical assistance.
+- ➤ Providing resources to promote court-based programs that treat families as a whole across case types, so that parents and children are linked with critical services. - Addressing mental health and trauma of children who are involved the courts, both in dependency and delinquency cases. - ➤ Pilot testing and expanding to new jurisdictions the SIM model for child welfare, with a behavioral health focus. - Addressing polysubstance abuse, such as the increase in methamphetamine and other stimulants, and assist state courts in designing systems that are flexible to address the full continuum of care. - Reducing recidivism by supporting court-based programs that link formally incarcerated individuals to obtain medical, psychiatric, housing, employment, educational, and other critical assistance.

 Addressing individuals with behavioral health needs in state courts is a critical component of the national response.
 Despite significant new investments of federal funding in the opioid crisis response, more resources are needed to assist state courts in delivering successful outcomes.
-State and local governments, including the courts, bear the greatest burden for the primary and secondary costs of untreated mental health and substance abuse issues.
+State and local governments, including the courts, bear the greatest burden for the primary and secondary costs of untreated mental health and substance use issues.
 Furthermore, the state courts are the most likely point of intersection between a community and an individual with behavioral health needs, and the most frequent referral point for treatment.
-These issues are not confined to state criminal courts - family, juvenile, and civil dockets have been exponentially affected by the scope and magnitude of mental health and co-occurring substance abuse.
+These issues are not confined to state criminal courts - family, juvenile, and civil dockets have been exponentially affected by the scope and magnitude of mental health and co-occurring substance use.

-The FY 2022 request will enable SJI to continue addressing these critical issues.
+The FY 2023 request includes an increase of \$407,000 to enable SJI to continue addressing these critical issues.